google/mesop/docs/guides/event-handlers.md

 ### Boilerplate-free event handlers

 If you're building a form-like UI, it can be tedious to write a separate event handler for each form field.
-Instead, you can use this pattern:
+Instead, you can use this pattern which utilizes the `key` attribute that's available in most events and uses Python's built-in `setattr` function to dynamically update the state:

 ```py title="Boilerplate-free event handlers"
 def app():